Showing posts 1 - 12 of 12. View more »

 In anticipation of bid deadlines, come learn about this amazing SY course.
 Current second-year students will be presenting their respective experiences and ideas from the course.
 Get the best insight on what the MHH experience looks like.
 Check out a description of the course below.

-TRANSLATE our deepest passions and strongest skills and talents into concrete
+To TRANSLATE our deepest passions and strongest skills and talents into concrete ventures.

 Lunch with Dr. Hermann Ott